kerondwarf55/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote, from the legendary computer scientist, highlights the importance of not over-optimizing code before it's necessary.
 It reminds us to focus on writing clear, maintainable, and correct code first.
 Profiling and optimizing should come later, when there's evidence that a specific part of the codebase is indeed a performance bottleneck.
 This approach saves time, reduces complexity, and promotes better software design in the long run.

+# 2024-01-26
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By constantly updating your knowledge and skills, you will become a more valuable asset to your team or organization.

+Another important aspect of programming wise is problem-solving.
+When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with solutions.
+Practice debugging and refactoring code, which will help you identify and fix errors more efficiently.
+Finally, never be afraid to ask for help or advice from others, whether it' s your peers, mentors, or online resources.
+Remember, teamwork and collaboration are essential in the world of coding.